 (d) a part of such an organisation or body.

+Director of National Parks means the Director of National Parks under the Environment Protection and Biodiversity Conservation Act 1999.

 disaster declaration means a declaration of a disaster, emergency or similar event made by:

 (a) the Commonwealth, or a State or Territory; or